sqamara/mbpol_openmm_plugin/README.md

 The parameters of each component are defined in [`python/mbpol.xml`](https://github.com/paesanilab/mbpol_openmm_plugin/blob/master/python/mbpol.xml).
 As of version `1.0`, only the `Reference` platform, i.e. single threaded C++ on CPU, is supported.
 It currently can simulate clusters of water molecules and water systems in periodic boundary conditions using with particle mesh Ewald (PME).

-Included with the `mbpol` plugin is a functional form of the new halide−water potentials (i-TTM) ion-Thole-type model where `V(i-TTM) = V(electrostatics) + V(disp) + V(rep)`
-The first term is the electrostatic energy (charge and dipole), which is the same the MBPol electrostatics force.
-The second term is the dispersion energy, which has the following form:
-`V(disp) = f(delta,R) * (C6/R^6)`
-Where f(delta,R) is the tang-toennies damping function, C6 the dispersion coefficient for that atom pair, and delta is also a parameter that depends on the pair.
-This is also the same as the MBPol dispersion force.
-The last term, `V(rep)`, is the repulsive energy defined as a sum of pairwise interactions between the O and H atoms of the ith water molecule and the specific halide ion.
-`V(rep) = A * exp(-bR)`
-Where `A` and `b` are fitting parameters that depend on the pair of atoms and b is set equal to delta during the fitting process. i-TTM is more accurate than other flexible (AMOBEA) and rigid (BK3, SWM4-DP) forcefields available in the literature.
+Included with the mbpol plugin, there are new potential energy functions (i-TTM) describing the interactions between halide ions / alkali metal ions and water molecules, and also ion / ion potential energy surfaces.
+The i-TTM potentials are derived from fits to electronic structure data and include an explicit treatment of two-body repulsion, electrostatics, and dispersion energy.
+Many-body effects are represented through classical polarization within an extended Thole-type model.
+By construction, the i-TTM potentials are compatible with the flexible and fully ab initio MB-pol potential, which has recently been shown to accurately predict the properties of water from the gas to the condensed phase.

+The i-TTM potential is expressed as V(i-TTM) = V(electrostatics) + V(disp) + V(rep).
+The first term [V(electrostatics)] is the electrostatic energy (charge and dipole interactions), which is calculated in the same way as in MBPol.
+The second term [V(disp)] is the dispersion energy, which has the form V(disp) = f(delta,R) (C6/R^6), where f(delta,R) is the tang-toennies damping function, C6 the dispersion coefficient for that atom pair, and delta is the damping parameter that depends on the pair of atoms, same as in MBPol.
+The last term [V(rep)] is the repulsive energy, also defined as a sum of pairwise interactions between the different atoms, and can be expressed as V(rep) = A exp(-bR), where A and b are fitting parameters that depend on the pair of atoms.
+As specified in the literature, it has been shown that b and delta should be set to be the same for the same pair of atoms.

+These new potential energy surfaces can be used to run bulk simulations and study the diffusion of the different ions at different concentration of the salt CX in water, being C the cation and X the halide, One can also study spectroscopy of the bulk (Infrared spechtroscopy, IR) or the air/water interface (Sum Frequency Generation, SFG) as a function of the salt concentration.

 References: